-ADDITIONAL CASES RECENTLY FILED BY THE DERATANY FIRM:
+ADDITIONAL CASES RECENTLY FILED BY DERATANY & KOSNER:

 Five-year-old Ta’Naejah Nicole McCloud died in the care of her mother, Tequila Crump, and her mother’s girlfriend Ursula Owens; both were found guilty of reckless homicide and endangering children.
 Ohio’s Cuyahoga County Department Children Family Services (CCDCFS) ignored repeated complaints of child abuse and failed to investigate and remove Ta’Naejah from her abusive home.
 The month before Ta’Naejah’s death, CCDCFS had been to the home of Tequila approximately eight times as a result of abuse complaints.
 Orbal, Silk & Associates serves as local counsel for the Ta’Neajah Nicole McCloud case.
 The case was filed September 25, 2018.

 In Illinois, seventeen-month-old Sema’j Crosby died in the care of his mother Sheri Gordon, who had cognitive limitations and was noted by Children’s Home & Aid to have difficulty participating in services and an inability to comprehend directions; her four other children and up to fifteen other people lived in and/or frequented the home, which was later condemned and deemed uninhabitable.
 Sema’j’s father James Crosby, special administrator for his estate, is suing Children’s Home & Aid Society of Illinois d/b/a Children’s Home & Aid, an Illinois Not-For-Profit Corporation.
 The case was filed August 21, 2018.